ptjb/newcastle-beamer/README.md

 * If you use make via a terminal, type `make rmarkdown`.
 The `makefile` contains the same command as above.

 * The file `rmarkdownTemplate.pdf` is the expected output.
 Rename it first if you want to execute the above steps and compare with this expected output.

+## Using the style file generally

+* To be able to use the theme `NewcastleUniversity`:

+  1. `beamerthemeNewcastleUniversity.sty` and the associated files in `images/` have to be in the same folder as the `.tex` or `.Rmd` file you are writing.
+  2. alternatively, if you have rights to put them in the folder where other beamer themes sit, do so.
+On a Linux machine, the path is `/usr/share/texmf/tex/latex/beamer/themes/` or similar.

 ## Features to add